-Passion Flower Introduction
+Passion Flower Growing Guide

 Passion flower is native to the southeastern United States and Central and South America.
 It’s been traditionally used to help with sleep.
 Where they are hardy, passionflowers are usually trained on a trellis, fence, or other vertical structures.
 In regions where they are not hardy, passionflower plants are often grown in pots and moved indoors for the winter.

-How To Plant Passion Flower
+How to Start Growing Passion Flower

 Plant after the last frost in partial to full sun.
 Passion flower should be given a deep watering immediately after planting.
 Passion flower plants love warm weather and may need winter protection in cooler regions.
 To prevent your plant from dieback, bring it indoors as temperatures drop.
 Plant on a trellis or along a wall to protect against wind conditions.
 Mulching also can protect the roots in winter in cold areas and keep the soil from eroding.